Physical Therapist Assistant (215)

 Associate in Applied Science Degree

-The Physical Therapist Assistant Program at BC3 is an academically based program that prepares the graduate for employment in the role of a Physical Therapist Assistant and as a member of the health care team.
-The goal of the program is to graduate students who will be ready for employment as Physical Therapist Assistant, acting ethically and effectively under the supervision of a licensed Physical Therapist.
+The Physical Therapist Assistant Program at BC3 is an academically-based program that prepares the graduate for employment in the role of a Physical Therapist Assistant and as a member of the health care team acting ethically and effectively under the supervision of a licensed Physical Therapist.
 The Physical Therapist Assistant carries out the treatment for the patient which has been designed by the Physical Therapist, documents the relevant aspects of the treatment, and communicates any changes in the patient’s condition which requires the Physical Therapist to reassess the patient’s treatment program.
 The Physical Therapist Assistant program includes classroom, laboratory, and clinical components.

 Employment is available in a variety of structured health care settings including hospitals, private practices, nursing homes, school settings, rehabilitation, and home health settings.